The Border Post: Premiere

 The premiere in Skopje was held on 20 March 2006.
 The premiere in Belgrade took place on 22 March at the Sava Center and was attended by 4,000 people.
 Following the Belgrade premiere, there was a premiere in Sarajevo at the Zetra Hall, in Zagreb on 28 March, and in Ljubljana on 30 March.

 In Croatia, the film was watched by 20,000 people within ten days of its release.

 Awards

 At the Pula Film Festival in 2006, Emir Hadžihafizbegović received the Golden Arena for Best Actor.
 At the Trieste Film Festival in 2007, the film received the Audience Award.
-Director Rajko Grlić was nominated for the Golden Seashell Award at the San Sebastian International Film Festival.
+Director Rajko Grlić was nominated for the Golden Shell Award at the San Sebastian International Film Festival.
 At the Festroia International Film Festival, the director received four awards: two Golden Dolphins, one Silver Dolphin, and the FIPRESCI Award.

 Rating and critique

-On the IMDb website, the average rating of the film is 7.6.
-Men rated it an average of 7.4, while women rated it 6.9.
+On the review aggregator website Rotten Tomatoes, 83% of 6 critics' reviews are positive.

 Journalist Nenad Polimac from the Zagreb-based Globus stated that Karaula is "the pinnacle of Rajko Grlić's career."